PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 the first level represents that there are two sequences, their offsets in the second-level LoD is `[0, 3)` and `[3, 5)`.

-The second level are the same with the relative offset example because the lower level is tensor.
+The second level is the same with the relative offset example because the lower level is a tensor.
 It is easy to find out the second sequence in the first-level LoD has two empty sequences.

 The following demos are based on relative-offset LoD.

 ## Usage demostration

-Let's start from a simple machine translation model, it has an encoder that learns the semantic vector from a sequence, and a decoder which uses the Sequence Decoder to generate new sentences.
+Let's start from a simple machine translation model; it has an encoder that learns the semantic vector from a sequence, and a decoder which uses the Sequence Decoder to generate new sentences.

 **Encoder**